TatiGarrido/Doge-Dog-Day-Care/README.md

 * Friends were kindly requested to review the website on their own devices to point out any user experience issues.
 * Daily tests have been made to make sure everything was working to the expected and any issues found have been corrected on the same day.
-* The website was viewed in different devices.
+* The website was loaded in different devices.

 ## Additional Testing